Diversity and Dissent in Education and the Media

 Lastly, we will demonstrate our understanding of everyday anti-racist/anti-sexist practices by creating presentations that merge theory, community service, and writing.
 Possible themes that may emerge through our own study include examining the community and students' funds of knowledge, as well as the use of alternative media outlets and the arts as tools of empowerment that specifically recognize our collective cultural hybridity.

-education, teaching, multimedia production, cultural studies, and community service
+This offering will prepare you for careers and advanced study in: education, teaching, multimedia production, cultural studies, and community service

 First class meeting: Monday, January 8 at 10am (Com 323)